-The hospital is currently licensed to operate 301 beds and is accredited by The Joint Commission.
-For fiscal year 2009, patient volumes included more than 20,700 inpatient admissions and 50,000 emergency department visits.
-The largest concentration of patient visits and admissions come from eight zip codes in northern Baltimore City and southern Baltimore County.
-This includes communities of Arlington, Clifton-East End, Druid, Govans, Hamilton, Hampden, Northwood, Overlea and Waverly.
-In fiscal year 2009, 36 percent of admissions/visits from this area were self-pay and Medicaid recipients.
+- a.
+Geographic: The largest concentration of patient visits and admissions come from eight zip codes in northern Baltimore City and southern Baltimore County.
+This includes communities of Arlington, Clifton-East End, Druid, Govans, Hamilton, Hampden, Northwood, Overlea and Waverly. - b.
+Demographic characteristics: In fiscal year 2010, 36 percent of admissions/visits from this area were self-pay and Medicaid recipients.
 The median household income of Union Memorial's community is 40 percent lower than in overall Maryland, while 20 percent of households have an annual income of less than \$15,000, compared to 8.4 percent in all of Maryland.
 Sixty-eight percent of the population in Union Memorial's community is black non-Hispanic, compared to only 29 percent statewide and 12 percent nationally.